Manifolds with nonnegative curvature operator of the second kind: Introduction

 The conjecture was made based on two known results.
-One asserts that $M$ must be a real homology sphere if it has positive curvature operator of the second kind.
-This is due to Ogiue and Tachibana \cite{OT79}.
-The other says the conjecture holds if $M$ is Einstein or has harmonic curvature tensor, which is a result of Kashiwada \cite{Kashiwada93}.
+One asserts that $M$ must be a real homology sphere if it has positive curvature operator of the second kind, which is a result of Ogiue and Tachibana \cite{OT79}.
+The other one says the conjecture holds if $M$ is either Einstein or has harmonic curvature tensor, which is a result of Kashiwada \cite{Kashiwada93}.

-To the best of the author's knowledge, no progress was made until recently the positive case of Nishikawa's conjecture was settled by Cao, Gursky and Tran \cite{CGT21}, under the weaker assumption of two-positive curvature operator of the second kind.
+To the best of the author's knowledge, no progress was made on Nishikawa's conjecture until the recent work of Cao, Gursky and Tran \cite{CGT21}, in which they proved the positive case of Nishikawa's conjecture under a weaker assumption.

-\begin{theorem} A closed Riemannian manifold with two-positive curvature operator of the second kind is diffeomorphic to a spherical space form. \end{theorem}
+\begin{theorem}[Cao-Gursky-Tran \cite{CGT21}] A closed Riemannian manifold with two-positive curvature operator of the second kind is diffeomorphic to a spherical space form. \end{theorem}

-Their key observation is that if $M$ has two-positive curvature operator of the second kind, then $M$ satisfies the strictly PIC1 curvature condition (see Definition \ref{def curvature conditions}).
-The positive case of Nishikawa's conjecture then follows from a result of Brendle \cite{Brendle08}, which asserts that the normalized Ricci flow evolves an initial metric satisfying strictly PIC1 into a limit metric with constant sectional curvature, thus implying that $M$ must be diffeomorphic to a spherical space form.
+Their key observation is that two-positive curvature operator of the second kind implies the strictly PIC1 condition introduced by Brendle \cite{Brendle08} (see also Definition \ref{def curvature conditions}).
+The positive case of Nishikawa's conjecture follows immediately from Brendle's result in \cite{Brendle08} asserting that the normalized Ricci flow evolves an initial metric satisfying strictly PIC1 into a limit metric with constant positive sectional curvature.

-The first purpose of this paper is prove an improvement of Theorem \ref{thm Cao etc}, namely we only assume three-positive curvature operator of the second kind.
-The second purpose is to settle the nonnegative case of Nishikawa's conjecture.
-Indeed, we only need to assume three-nonnegative curvature operator of the second kind.
+The first purpose of this paper is to prove an improvement of Theorem \ref{thm Cao etc} by weakening the assumption to three-positivity.
+The second purpose is to settle the nonnegativity part of Nishikawa's conjecture.

+In dimension two, it is easy to see that both positivity and two-positivity (respectively, nonnegativity and two-nonnegativity) of the curvature operator of the second kind are equivalent to positive (respectively, nonnegative) scalar curvature.
+Thus, Nishikawa's conjecture is a consequence of the uniformization theorem.
+So we begin with dimension three.

-For three-manifolds, we prove the following theorem. \begin{theorem} Let $(M^3,g)$ be a closed Riemannian manifold of dimension three. \begin{enumerate} \item If $M$ has three-positive curvature operator of the second kind, then $M$ is diffeomorphic to a spherical space form. \item If $M$ has three-nonnegative curvature operator of the second kind, then $M$ is either flat or diffeomorphic to a spherical space form. \end{enumerate} \end{theorem}
+\begin{theorem} \footnote{An improvement has been obtained by the author in a subsequent work \cite{Li22JGA} assuming $3\frac 1 3$-positive/nonnegative curvature operator of the second kind.} Let $(M^3,g)$ be a closed Riemannian manifold of dimension three. \begin{enumerate} \item If $M$ has three-positive curvature operator of the second kind, then $M$ is diffeomorphic to a spherical space form. \item If $M$ has three-nonnegative curvature operator of the second kind, then $M$ is either flat or diffeomorphic to a spherical space form. \end{enumerate} \end{theorem}